 Fast forward 50 years, and the plant-based “animal products” industry is exploding.
 There are more alternatives to cheese, milk, butter, and eggs than ever before.
 Some taste and perform almost or as well as their animal analogues.
-And they’ve gone mainstream too; many mainstream supermarkets carry these products to cater to the growing number of consumers who are trying to curb their consumption of meat, dairy, and eggs.
+And they’ve gone mainstream, too; many regular supermarkets carry these products, catering to the growing number of consumers who are trying to curb their consumption of meat, dairy, and eggs.

-And the part of that industry making the biggest technological strides is plant-based meats.
-Many grocery stores now carry several meat alternatives like plant-based burgers, hot dogs, and sausages.
+But the part of that industry making the biggest technological strides is plant-based meats.
+Meat alternatives like plant-based burgers, hot dogs, and sausages abound.
 And more and more restaurants and fast food chains are adding plant-based burgers and other alternative meats to their menus.

 The Rise of Plant-Based Burgers and Alternative Meats